dynatrace-oss/progressiveDelivery-masterclass/walkthrough/gitops_deployment.md

 ## Prepare your GitOps Repository

-Open a bash shell and execute the following commands to apply the resources you will need for this exercise:
+Open a bash shell and execute the following commands to apply the Kubernetes resources required for this exercise:

 ```bash
 curl --create-dirs -sL -o gitops/app-of-apps.yaml https://raw.githubusercontent.com/AloisReitbauer/progressiveDelivery-masterclass/main/gitops/app-of-apps.yaml